thesevenn/phish-hook-api/README.md

 2. Use the official Phishook interface at [Phishook Web App](https://phishook.netlify.app/)

 > [!Note]
 > The API is not publicly available at this moment as it is just a Proof of Concept being supported by free Tier on Render.
+But you can run it locally.

 ## 📢 Disclaimer